ShoshBeer/LearningDictionaries/README.md

 This project provides a method of getting dictionaries in different languages suitable for language learning and language games.
 I created it after failing to find a suitable resource for my project [Talking in Circles](https://shoshbeer.github.io/talking-circles/) ([GitHub](https://github.com/ShoshBeer/talking-circles)).

-To create this project, I made use of a few wonderful, resources:
+To create this project, I made use of a few wonderful resources:
  - [kaikki.org](https://kaikki.org/index.html) provides dictionaries in many languages extracted from [Wikitionary](https://en.wiktionary.org/wiki/Wiktionary:Main_Page) and includes related words and other metadata
  - [wordfreq](https://github.com/rspeer/wordfreq) provides word frequency data for many languages and has a few super helpful functions for this project
  - [PyMultiDictionary](https://pypi.org/project/PyMultiDictionary/) provides extra synonyms in many languages by making use of [educalingo.com](https://educalingo.com/en/dic-en)